Duarte0903/elBandolero/README.md

 Discord Bot made with python for a private server

+El Bandolero is the infamous racer who managed to beat a Porsche Turbo in is humble Nissan Maxima

 The bot is hosted in repl it and uses UptimeRobot to keep running

 It's mainly a text bot but it can also grab posts from reddit